rodrigooslp/valtech-cards/README.md

 The end-to-end tests were done with [Cypress](https://www.cypress.io/), a very fast and reliable test runner.

+## Demo
+The project is deployed in the Netlify platform.
+[Here](https://valtech-cards.netlify.app/) it is.
+The docs page is also available [here](https://valtech-cards-docs.netlify.app/).

 ## Project setup
 ```
 yarn install